xyos/git/source.md

 ## Introduction: Why use git?
 ### Private creativity affairs

-To safely keep track of some project sources sequence of _commits_ (previous explictly recorded states)
+To safely keep track of some project sources sequence of _commits_ (previous explicitly recorded states)

 V: